bizz84/code_with_andrea_flutter/README.md

 ![Code with Andrea - Flutter screenshot](screenshot.png)

-The project runs on mobile, desktop and web.
+It was built to analyze the performance of the same site built with **Flutter web** vs **HTML+CSS+JS** (see the performance comparison below).
+But it also runs on desktop and mobile.

 A Flutter web build is hosted here:

 - [Code with Andrea - Flutter web](https://code-with-andrea-flutter.web.app/#/)

-It was built to analyze the performance of the same site built with **Flutter web** vs **HTML+CSS+JS** (see the performance comparison below).
+> **Note**: The Flutter web app has been tested to work on Chrome and Safari.
+On Firefox, WebP images don't seem to load and sometimes CanvasKit crashes with an "out of memory" exception.

 ## Supported Features